Floreat Athena FC: 2011–2021

+2022-present (NPL Premiers and Night series double, relegation)

-The club returned to the top of Western Australian football in the 2022 season, winning the Night Series and the League to complete the double, the club’s first since 1977.
+The club returned to the top of Western Australian football in the 2022 season, winning the Night Series and the League to complete the double, the club's first since 1977.
 After giving up a 2-0 lead against Armadale SC on the final matchday of the season, it seemed Perth RedStar FC would overtake Floreat to clinch the league, but in the dying minutes of the game, Bayley Brown-Montgomery found the back of the net to make it 3-2 and win the league at the last minute.
 Floreat began their Top 4 Cup campaign against Perth RedStar FC in the hopes of completing a Night Series, League and Top 4 Cup treble.
 After dispatching of Perth RedStar 2-1 in the Semi-Finals, Floreat advanced straight to the Grand Final, where they took on Perth RedStar once more.
 After being up 2-0 with only 20 minutes remaining, it seemed certain Floreat would crown themselves champions and complete their treble, but a remarkable comeback saw Perth RedStar win 3-2, with Daryl Nicol finding the winner for RedStar deep into stoppage time.

+In the 2024 season, Floreat finished sixth on 33 points after a six point deduction (three suspended) for breaches of the codes of conduct and spectator code of behaviour.
+Athena would have finished within the Top 4 and contested the 2024 Top 4 Cup if they were not sanctioned- their place was taken by rivals Stirling Macedonia FC.

+The 2025 season was a disastrous one for the Greek club.
+A winless season and only six points saw the club relegated from the top flight for the first time since 1980.
+They will play the 2026 season in the WA State League 1.

 Crest and colours

 Club crest and the Goddess Athena

 Both the club shield and the Goddess Athena feature on all Floreat Athena merchandise.
 Playing strips have always carried both emblems.
 The club shield has blue and white stripes and a football placed in the middle, signifying both the heritage and purpose of the club.

 The Goddess is the club's original namesake and features heavily on its merchandise and uniforms.
-Unlike other clubs with an ethnic past, Athena is allowed to keep her name because it is essentially non-ethnic.
-The Goddess is not a nationality but an idea, a symbol of virtue required in football and in life.
+Unlike other clubs with an ethnic past, Athena was allowed to keep its name following the implementation of the National Club Identity Policy because it is essentially non-ethnic.
+Although the goddess Athena is a Greek Goddess, she is not an explicit reference to an ethnicity such as Stirling Macedonia, or Gwelup Croatia, and therefore was allowed.